jacquessham/sfotraffic/Part1_1/readme.md

 By looking at the prediction chart, we can see that prediction is useful because the red line is able to catch the trend and seasonality.
 Therefore, we can use this model to predict the passenger traffic in 2018-2019.

 ## Result and Prediction
+In this phase, we would use <i>sfotraffic_pred.py</i> to make prediction, save the prediction as csv file, and visualize on a line chart.
+This script only import packages including pandas, statsmodel, and plotly.
+The script would obtain the data set and retrain the model because we did not save the model previously, and make the prediction between 2016-2019.
+Since the model only trained with 2005-2015 data, we shall not include the data in 2016-2017 to train the predictive model.
+However, time-series data depends on previous period data, therefore, it is necessary to predict 2016-2017 in order to obtain the prediction between 2018-2019.
+Once the prediction in 2018-2019 is obtained, the result is saved as <i>sfopred.csv</i> in the [Results folder](/Results).
+The script also generate a line chart.
+The line chart consists 2 lines: data between 2005-2017 in gray line, and prediction between 2018-2019 in red line.
+Note that, the data points between 2016-2017 is plotted with the data from the original data set, <b>not the prediction</b>.
+<br><br>
 The passenger traffic between 2018-2019 we predict is the following:
 <table style="width:75%">
 	<tr>